multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 ABI generation can be triggered by calling `sc-meta all abi` or `cargo run abi` in the contract root folder.
 This command generates the main ABI file of the contract (`<contract>.abi.json`) along with all the other json files created if `#[esdt_attribute("name", type)]` was used (`<name>.esdt-abi.json`).
 You can read more about ESDT Attribute ABI [here](/developers/data/abi#esdt-attribute-abi).

+ABI generation will also be triggered for all the other contract commands, such as `build`, `build-dbg`, `update`, etc. The `abi` command is for when we just want to generate the ABI and do nothing else.

 For a simple contract such as:

 ```rust title=lib.rs